eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 Client wants to exit a lobby.
 If they are not in a lobby, the server will ignore their request. <br>
 Example: EXIT_LOBBY <br>

-### GET_CLIENTS_SERVER
-Client wants a list of all clients connected to the server <br>
-Example: GET_CLIENTS_SERVER <br>
-Command sent from client to server.
-Client requests names of all clients connected to the server

-### GET_CLIENTS_LOBBY
-Client wants a list of all clients connected to the lobby <br>
-Example: GET_CLIENTS_LOBBY <br>
-Command sent from client to server.
-Client requests names of all clients connected to the lobby

 ### TOGGLE_READY_STATUS
 Client wants to toggle their ready status <br>
 Example: TOGGLE_READY_STATUS<&!>clientIsReady <br>